mjo22/cryojax/README.md

     return model(params)
 ```

+Note that in order to jit-compile the `model` we must create a wrapper for it because it is a `dataclass`, not a function.

 Additional components can be plugged into the `Image` model's `PipelineState`.
 For example, `Ice` models are supported.
 For example, `EmpiricalIce` stores an empirical measure of the ice power spectrum. `ExponentialNoiseIce` generates ice as noise whose correlations decay exponentially.
 Imaging models from different stages of the pipeline are also implemented. `ScatteringImage` computes images solely with the scattering model, while `OpticsImage` uses a scattering and optics model. `DetectorImage` turns this into a detector readout, while `GaussianImage` adds the ability to evaluate a gaussian likelihood.

+For these more advanced examples, see the tutorials section of the repository.
 In general, `cryojax` is designed to be very extensible and new models can easily be implemented.

 ## Features